crazygovind/End-To-End-ML-Model/README.md

-# End To End ML Model of price prediction of used cars
+# End To End ML Model of price prediction for used cars

 A machine learning prediction model using RESTful api and streamlit for frontend.